jackokring/KRTPluginA/README.md

 * `GREEN` mode: the routing buttons select switching of the inputs to the outputs.
 Multiple inputs can be selected and merged.
 * `RED` mode: the routing buttons select one of 18 recorded patterns to recall.
 The active pattern is shown `RED` perhaps mixed with `GREEN` and `BLUE` if other data is shown.
 * `BLUE` mode: the routing buttons select function merge processing.
+Each of the three outputs can have the different functions applied in all combinations (top to bottom application order).